Finite Population Dynamics Resolve the Central Paradox of the Inspection Game: Imitation dynamics

 There are two primary purposes for using imitation dynamics.
 First, we use the dynamics in the limit of infinite populations ($N \to \infty$ and $M \to \infty$) and with infinitesimal time steps ($\delta t \to 0$).
 In this deterministic limit, the fixation boundaries cease to be absorbing states, and the system is accurately approximated by the replicator differential equations.
 We will use these equations to analyze the stability and non-convergent periodic patterns centered on the MSNE.
 Second, we use the stochastic dynamics to analyze the fixation probabilities of the different strategies in each finite population.
 The fixation analysis provides insights into the influence of stochasticity and population size on the long-term prevalence of strategies, even if the deterministic model predicts stable oscillations.

 In the next section, we will derive the replicator differential equations by using the transition probabilities of the birth-death process corresponding to the imitation dynamics.
-We adopt this method because previous methods commonly used to derive the replicator equation from imitation dynamics do not generalize easily to populations of distinct sizes \cite{Traulsen_2005,Sandholm_2010,Fontanari_2024b}.
-This approach provides a clear and robust micro-foundation necessary for studying the asymmetric dynamics of the Inspection Game.
+We adopt this methodology because previous, standard methods used to derive the replicator equation from imitation dynamics---such as those based on the Fokker-Planck equation or general conditions for one-population or symmetric dynamics \cite{Traulsen_2005,Sandholm_2010,Fontanari_2024b}---do not generalize easily, or at all, to the asymmetric two-population scenario ($N \neq M$) with explicit timescale coupling required by the Inspection Game.
+Thus, to ensure a clear and robust micro-foundation for the asymmetric dynamics, we perform the derivation from first principles, establishing the necessary connection between the finite-population stochastic model and its deterministic limit.